-NordVPN offers four different plans, so you can choose how long you want to commit.
+NordVPN offers three different plans, so you can choose how long you want to commit.
 As expected, the longer you sign up for, the better the discount.
 But you get access to the exact same features regardless of which plan you choose.
-Other vendors, including SurfShark and ExpressVPN, only offer three plans—you either sign up for one month, one year, or two years.
-NordVPN offers a three-year plan, too.

 Its one-month plan is similar to other top-rated VPN providers—a little too pricey.
-But it really pulls ahead with yearly plans and access to even better features, like the ad blocker, double encryption, server coverage, and more control over specialty servers.
+But it really pulls ahead with its 2-year plan and access to even better features, like the ad blocker, double encryption, server coverage, and more control over specialty servers.

 For the amazing value it offers, NordVPN is actually priced very reasonably.
 Even if you’re on a budget, it’s easily affordable.
 Without a doubt, NordVPN currently offers the best value on the market, especially if you’re hunting for a long-term service with access to premium features.